Skip to main content

 By Jenxi Seow

 Opening a Chinese bank account is essential for receiving salary, paying rent, and accessing mobile payment platforms.
-This guide covers everything you need to know.
+This guide covers everything you need to know, including the new One-Stop Service Centers at the airport and ports (2025).

 Before you begin